starfi5h/DSP_Mod_Support/ModFixerOne/README.md

 # Mod Fixer One

-1. Make some outdated mods to work on the Dark Fog game version.
-(0.10.x)
+1. Make some outdated mods to work on the new multithreading system game version.
+(0.10.33+)
-2. Remove process filter of plugins that block PC game pass version.
+2. Remove process filter of plugins that block Microsoft Store version.
 This solves `[Warning:BepInEx] Skipping ... because of process filters (DSPGAME.exe)` that prevent the mods from loading.
 3. Fix for save that has mecha upgrade drone task points exceeding vanilla limit 4, which causes an error in `ConstructionModuleComponent.InsertBuildTarget`.